 For those of you on a budget, this is one of the best spots to shop in Singapore – so make sure you check it out before you spend all your money on Orchard Road.

-Sentosa is a man-made attempt at creating a sandy tropical island in Singapore.
-Singapore doesn’t have beautiful white sand beaches, so if you want that island life, Sentosa is the perfect place for you.
+Sentosa island is a man-made attempt at creating a sandy tropical island in Singapore.
+Singapore doesn’t have beautiful white sand beaches, so if you want that sunny island life, Sentosa island is the perfect place for you.
+It’s also home to the popular Universal Studios Singapore theme park.

-Catch the MRT to Harbourfront’s Vivocity Mall, then walk along the boardwalk to Sentosa.
+Catch the MRT to Harbourfront’s Vivocity Mall, then walk along the boardwalk to Sentosa island.
 It’s a short 10-minute walk and even has travelators to make it easier.
 You definitely don’t need to pay for the Gondola.

 Once on the island, you will want to decide where to go.
-There are shops for food and tourist attractions.
-Universal Studios is the best amusement park in Singapore, so if you can stretch the budget you can walk here.
+There are shops for food and popular tourist attractions.
+Universal Studios Singapore, part of Resorts World Sentosa, is the best amusement park in Singapore, so if you can stretch the budget you can walk here.

-Otherwise, skip the theme park and get onto the free tram to the beaches.
+Otherwise, skip the theme parks and get onto the free tram to the beaches.
 There’s then a free bus that takes you between the three beaches.
-Our favourite and the quietest beach is the third one along, Tanjong Beach.
+Our favourite and the quietest beach is the third one along, Tanjong Beach, but Siloso Beach is more popular.

 Sentosa isn’t the best island in the world by any means, but it’s the best beaches Singapore has on offer.
 Besides, it’s a nice change of scenery from the busy city without spending any money at all.